mikeal/ZDAG/SPEC.md

 ### STRUCTURE_TYPED_SET **NEW!**

 The IPLD data model does not have a Set.
-However, if a list is offered to ZDAG that:
+However, if a collection is offered to ZDAG that:

 * Has more than one entry
 * Has no duplicate entries
-* Is ordered such that the pointer references only increase
+* Is ordered such that the pointer references only increase.

+We can apply this to both lists and map values when these cases occur.

-You MUST encode the list as a typed set instead of a list.
+You MUST encode the list as a typed LIST_SET or LIST_MAP instead of the regular typed version.

 Note: the data will still decode to a regular list as far as the IPLD Data Model is concerned this is strictly a compression rule that must be enforced reliably at encode and decode time